sulfuror/rescript-sh/README.md

 You can read more about how `crontab` works in [here](https://help.ubuntu.com/community/CronHowto).

-# Some things worth to mention
+## Some things worth to mention
-This script will create two (2) files when it runs.
+This script will create one (1) directory and two (2) files when it runs.
 One is temporary and it is a `lock` file that will be deleted by the script at the end of it.
 The other file is a `datefile` created by the script.
 This `datefile` is not temporary and if it is deleted the script will create it again on the next run.

+**Why the new directory?**
+I was looking for something more generic than adding two files in the `/home` directory.
+So the script will create a directory inside your `/.local` directory.
+This new directory will be called `/tmp`.
+If it already exists, it will do nothing.
+Inside this directory will be placed the `lock` and `datefile` created by the same script.

 **Why the `lock` file?**
-The lock file will be a 0kb (it contains literally nothing) on the directory that you put your script and the name of the file will be `.restic_sh.lock`.
-This `lock` file is hidden (hence the "." at the beginning).
+The lock file will be a 0kb (it contains literally nothing) on the directory that you put your script and the name of the file will be `nameofscript.lock`.
+This `lock` file will be inside `/.local/tmp`.
 Why is it there?
 Well, I was having trouble with some cron jobs that started and the latest run was not finished yet.
 That leads me to some errors in my repo (nothing to be worried in my case).
 That's why I created the `lock` file.
-When the script start, first it'll check if the `lock` file is present;  if it is present then it will not execute and it'll show you a message telling you that the _"Backup is already running..."_.
+When the script start, first it'll check if the `lock` file is present;  if it is present then it will not execute and it'll show you a message telling you that the _"nameofscript is already running..."_.
 That way the script will not run if it's already running and it's not finished yet.
 If you kill the script, shut down your computer, kill restic or something similar the script will delete the file so you don't have to delete it manually for the next run.

 **Why the `datefile`?**

-The `datefile` is created by the script in the first run and it'll only contain literally the date of the first run.
-The file will be on the same directory of your script and the `lock` file (also hidden) and it will be called `.datefile_restic`.
+The `datefile` is created by the script in the first run.
+This file will also be inside `/.local/tmp` and it will be called `datefile_nameofscript`.
 Why is it there?
 I liked the way my script was but I really didn't wanted to do the `check`, `forget` and `prune` commands every day or even in every run of the script.
 So, I find a way to play with the dates to make this happen and it was creating a file where the script could read and write dates.
 The `datefile` will only contain one date and that is 7 days from the moment you run the script for the first time (this 7 days is by default but you can change it in the "CLEAN" value).
 So, what does this mean?
 It means that every time the script runs, before running